Dola-Shuvi/SteganoPNG/Readme.md

         h       Show this help screen

 Examples:
-        Steganography a image.png FileYouWantToHide.xyz  to hide "FileYouWantToHide.xyz" inside image.png
+        SteganoPNG a image.png FileYouWantToHide.xyz  to hide "FileYouWantToHide.xyz" inside image.png
-        Steganography x image.png                        to extract the file hidden in image.png Steganography v image.png FileYouWantToHide.xyz  to verify that the image contains enough pixels for storage
+        SteganoPNG x image.png                        to extract the file hidden in image.png SteganoPNG v image.png FileYouWantToHide.xyz  to verify that the image contains enough pixels for storage
 ```

 Dependencies